-This self-governing archipelago, part of the Kingdom of Denmark, is really a unique travel destination and something you might want to add to your travel bucketlist.
-I would describe it as one of those hidden gems with fabulously-spectacular nature scenes everywhere.
+This self-governing archipelago, part of the Kingdom of Denmark, is a unique travel destination and something worth adding to your travel bucket list.
+The Faroe Islands are one of those hidden gems with fabulously-spectacular nature scenes everywhere.

 The Faroe Islands (or simply called Faroes) comprise 18 rocky, volcanic islands situated roughly in the middle between Iceland and Norway in the North Atlantic Ocean.
 Therefore it is a perfect stop should you wish to explore and travel to Norway or Iceland.
 You are also quite close to Scotland (320 kilometers (200 miles) north-northwest of Scotland).

 Certainly, the first thing you’ll notice upon arrival is the many lush grass rooftops on the buildings as well as the spectacular natural scenery.
 Complimented by the beautiful mountains and amazing coastline, this is also a paradise to the many seabirds and Puffins living here.
 For us humans, it is also a hikers’ paradise.